-Etymology of Modern Hebrew Words: Election Edition
+Etymology of Modern Hebrew: Election Edition

 Almost all Hebrew words are built upon root letters called a shoresh (שורש, “root”), and are formed in such ways where small manipulations can create many different but related meanings.
 The election season gives us a great opportunity to see the adaptive use of Hebrew roots—most of them ancient in origin—for modern usage.
 Below are some of the words which are commonplace during the election cycle in Israel.